How to Find Gigs as a Musician: 5 Tips from the Pros

 - Vearl T on his setlists.

-Letting party planners know about the packages you offer educates them on all that you can provide for their event.
-For example, a couple looking to book your music for their wedding ceremony might not realize you also offer cocktail hour and reception music as well or that you can provide music on both acoustic and electric instruments.
+Letting potential clients know about the packages you offer helps educate them on everything you can provide for their event.
+For example, a couple looking to book your music for their wedding ceremony might not realize you also offer cocktail hour and reception music, or that you can perform on both acoustic and electric instruments.

 As our vendor Scott Arcangel put it, “...People won’t ask for what they don’t know exists…If the only thing people have heard of is a String Quartet – they aren’t going to think to ask for a String Duo or Trio, even though it may be the perfect fit for their day.”

-Utilizing promotions creates urgency to book your business before a limited-time offer ends, and can increase your chances of getting booked as prospective clients will not want to miss out.
-Don't underestimate the power of package deals and promotions either—they can be a major differentiator between you and a competitor.
+Utilizing promotions creates urgency and encourages clients to book before a limited-time offer ends, which can increase your chances of securing the gig.
+Don’t underestimate the power of package deals and promotions either—they can be a major differentiator between you and your competitors.

 "For wedding clients – once we’re playing for the ceremony, adding on the cocktail hour is at a very reduced rate.
 I tell couples – once we’ve dedicated our day to their day, we love to play for them as much as possible!
 For our corporate clients, we’re often able to add on things they might not even think about – such as a microphone/speaker package for any remarks, intros, speeches."